 Giiwenh.
 So the story goes about the power of dreams, spirit flight, and the eternal battle between the Morning and the Evening Star.
 Such is the story of Simone’s paintings; such is the story of my jewelry.
 Miigwech gibizindaw noongom mii dash gidaadizookoon.
 Thank you for listening to us today.
 Giga-waabamin wayiiba, we hope to see you again soon.

-Click here to read the first story in the Star Stories series, about the constellation of the Fisher Star.
+Click here to read the next episode in the Star Stories series, about the ancient Anishinaabe concept of the Revolving Sky.

 Anishinaabe Star Knowledge by Michael Wassegijig Price;

 **Based on the poem Take My Hand/Spirit Flight by Simone McLeod (2013)